e-left/e-left/README.md

 Student, developer, gamer.

 ## What do I do ✔
 Mostly develop full stack web apps (with python and javascript).
-I sometimes dabble with some mobile android development (using Flutter and native Java) and lately I've been studying some machine learning using Tensorflow.
+I sometimes dabble with some mobile android development (using Flutter) and lately I've been studying some machine learning using Tensorflow.

 ## What do I use 💬
 My text editors list consists of Visual Studio Code and Vim.
 I write code on windows using WSL2